-When top London immigration solicitors read the news headlines that the Government had announced migrants did not need an immigration solicitor to make an indefinite Leave to remain they recalled, with a bit of bemusement, that it was only a month earlier, in March 2019, that the Government released a 294 page statement of changes to the immigration rules.
-At the time of its release, even the best London immigration solicitors thought it was expecting a lot of Immigration Solicitors to digest the contents of such a vast document of planned immigration changes, the majority of which were being brought in quickly because of Brexit.
+When top London immigration solicitors read the news headlines that the Government had announced migrants did not need an Immigration solicitor to make an Immigration application they recalled, with a bit of bemusement, that it was only a month earlier, in March 2019, that the Government released a 294 page statement of changes to the Immigration Rules.
+At the time of its release, even the best London immigration solicitors thought it was expecting a lot of Immigration solicitors to digest the contents of such a vast document of planned Immigration changes, the majority of which were being brought in quickly because of Brexit.

 How can OTS Solicitors help?

 law.
-We take the stress out of making an immigration application
+We take the stress out of making an Immigration

-by giving you an honest assessment of the prospects of success and by completing the immigration
+application by giving you an honest assessment of the prospects of success and by completing the Immigration

 paperwork in a way most likely to navigate the Home Office rules and procedures.
-Our visa success rate combined with our Legal 500 ranking for immigration law
+Our visa success rate combined with our Legal 500 ranking for Immigration

-and Law Society accredited solicitor status as trusted specialists in immigration law
+law and Law Society accredited solicitor status as trusted specialists in Immigration

 What has angered the top London immigration solicitors